 - more than 2,500 - at least 10% of the electors.

 The petition must specify one or more recommendations which the petitioners wish that CGR to consider making.
 If valid petitions are received in respect of these parishes, we are required to undertake a (limited) CGR on the terms of that petition.
 The requirements for a valid petition ensure that any proposals must have both clear objectives and elector support.

-- a decision taken by the principal council itself if it feels a review is appropriate (eg the number of electors for a non-warded parish is too large and makes a single election impracticable, or the splitting of an existing parish, or the creation of a brand new parish following the completion of a major housing development).
+a decision taken by the principal council itself if it feels a review is appropriate (for example the number of electors for a non-warded parish is too large and makes a single election impracticable, or the splitting of an existing parish, or the creation of a brand new parish following the completion of a major housing development).